Judaism: Defining characteristics and principles of faith

 Moreover, some have argued that Judaism is a non-creedal religion that does not require one to believe in God.
 For some, observance of Halakha is more important than belief in God per se.
 The debate about whether one can speak of authentic or normative Judaism is not only a debate among religious Jews but also among historians.

 Core tenets

-Maimonides' 13 principles of faith, summarized:
+The 13 principles of faith of Maimonides, summarized: